Preparing your business for sale in California requires focus and precise planning.

 CPAs with M&A experience provide more than tax calculations—they help craft the financial narrative that supports valuation.
 A qualified CPA can prepare a sell-side readiness assessment that mirrors the format and rigor of a Buyer’s financial due diligence checklist.
 This may include a working capital analysis, customer margin profiling, and identifying undocumented liabilities that could surface during escrow.

 Sellers should also request a tax position memo from their CPA outlining how depreciation, amortization, and tax-loss carryforwards have been handled historically.
 This helps buyers understand future tax exposure and ensures compliance with California-specific apportionment rules.
-CPA-prepared schedules detailing FIFO/LIFO treatment, COGS formulas, or percentage-of-completion revenue models provide essential clarity for businesses with inventory or revenue recognition complexity.
+CPA-prepared schedules, detailing FIFO/LIFO treatment, COGS formulas, or percentage-of-completion revenue models, provide essential clarity for businesses with inventory or revenue recognition complexities.

 Where applicable, prepare documentation of forgiven government loans, business interruption claims, or COVID-related credits such as the Employee Retention Credit (ERC).
 These items must be recorded and separated from recurring operations, as buyers often exclude them from valuation multiples.
 A CPA’s role is to validate the positioning of these figures so they don’t create uncertainty or stall term sheet progression.

-A well-structured financial archive, paired with CPA-driven analysis, allows sellers to address Buyer concerns and maintain preemptively control of the negotiation.
+A well-structured financial archive, paired with a CPA-driven analysis, allows sellers to address Buyer concerns and maintain preemptive negotiation control.
 Instead of reacting to diligence requests, sellers can lead the conversation with accuracy, context, and confidence.

 3. Address Legal and Regulatory Requirements

-Legal readiness in California requires detailed, proactive attention, particularly in industries with high regulatory burdens.
+Legal readiness in California necessitates detailed, proactive attention, especially in industries with high regulatory requirements.
 Buyers assess whether a business is compliant and how that compliance has been maintained and documented over time.
-A transactional review should go beyond surface-level filings to examine how legal obligations have been built into the company’s day-to-day operations and strategic planning.
+A transactional review should extend beyond surface-level filings to examine how legal obligations have become integrated into the company’s day-to-day operations and strategic planning.

 Review of Contracts, Leases, and Assignability

-One of the most common causes of closing delays in California transactions is overlooked transfer restrictions in commercial agreements.
+One of the most common causes of closing delays in California transactions is the oversight of transfer restrictions in commercial agreements.
 Rather than waiting for Buyer diligence to uncover these issues, sellers should identify all contracts material to operations and assess their portability.

-• Real estate and facility agreements: Review zoning and use restrictions in addition to landlord consent clauses, especially for regulated industries.
+- Real estate and facility agreements: Review zoning and use restrictions, as well as landlord consent clauses, particularly for regulated industries.
 If relocations or use changes are anticipated, include documentation of local planning ordinances and conditional use approvals secured to date.

-• Franchise, distribution, or licensing agreements: These may require the buyer’s pre-approval by the franchisor or licensor.
-Begin that process early, mainly if the Buyer is new to the brand or outside the franchisor’s preferred operator profile.
+- Franchise, distribution, or licensing agreements may require the franchisor or licensor to pre-approve the Buyer.
+Begin that process early, especially if the Buyer is new to the brand or outside the franchisor’s preferred operator profile.

 Rather than simply gathering these contracts, prepare a summary matrix outlining key terms, expiration dates, and assignment mechanisms.
-This will give buyers clarity and speed up their legal review.
+This will provide buyers with clarity and expedite their legal review.

 Regulatory Compliance and Risk Mitigation

 California imposes layered compliance responsibilities that vary by industry, geography, and even facility type.
-Businesses should verify that all required licenses and certifications are active and be prepared to explain how compliance is monitored internally.
+Businesses should verify that all required licenses and certifications are active and be prepared to explain how internal compliance is monitored and maintained.
 This is especially important in sectors with recurring inspections, such as childcare, food production, healthcare, or hazardous materials handling.

-• Develop a compliance timeline: Include permit issuance and renewal dates, inspection cycles, and reporting deadlines.
+- Develop a compliance timeline That Includes permit issuance and renewal dates, inspection cycles, and reporting deadlines.
 This helps demonstrate that systems are in place to prevent lapses and reduce Buyer concern around inherited liabilities.

 Where relevant, include third-party audit results or compliance certifications (e.g., OSHA, FDA, ISO) in the diligence package.
 These external validations can preempt Buyer requests and prove operational discipline.

-Transparency during this stage is not optional—it’s strategic.
+Transparency during this stage is not optional—it’s a strategic necessity.
 Buyers weigh the quality and accessibility of legal and regulatory information as part of their risk model.
 Sellers who provide a straightforward legal narrative and anticipate compliance questions shift the focus from obstacles to opportunities.

 4. Develop a Comprehensive Marketing Strategy